Q. What is the NICB GIC?

-The web application will allow for searching on address or POI, taking accurate measurements, viewing side-by-side imagery (before/after), and viewing oblique along with corresponding ortho imagery.
+A. The web application allows for searching on address or POI, taking accurate measurements, viewing side-by-side imagery (before/after), and viewing 360° imagery along with corresponding ortho imagery.
 The web app also enables viewing additional information (public and private) layered on top of the imagery.

 Q. Who can access the imagery using the application?

-High-priority users are the Red Cross, FEMA, all Federal/state/local resources, major NGOs, community organizations and insurers.
-Meanwhile, public and non-priority users will have access to the GIC open-access web site.
+A. High-priority users are the Red Cross, FEMA, all Federal/state/local resources, major NGOs, community organizations and insurers.
+Meanwhile, public and non-priority users have access to the GIC open-access web site.

 Q. What does the GIC web site provide?

-Q. What is the difference between vertical and oblique imagery?
+Q. What is the difference between vertical and 360° (oblique) imagery?

-Vertical imagery, otherwise known as nadir, captures scenes from a straight down perspective allowing a flat “rooftop” view of a location.
-Oblique imagery captures scenes from a 45-degree view, allowing you to see building facades and entrances.
-This data is being collected at high resolutions of 3” for oblique and 3-6” for vertical.
+A. Vertical imagery, otherwise known as nadir, captures scenes from a straight down perspective allowing a flat “rooftop” view of a location.
+360° oblique imagery captures scenes from a 45° angle, allowing you to see building facades and entrances and from all cardinal directions (360°).

 Q. What data platforms do you use for this program?